kushalpandya/Petrichor/README.md

 ### ✨ Features

 - Everything you'd expect from an offline music player!
+- Supports wide variety of audio file formats;
-- Supports MP3, M4A, WAV, AAC, AIFF, and FLAC file formats.
+  - MP3, AAC/M4A, WAV, AIFF, AIF, ALAC
+  - Ogg Vorbis, Speex, Opus, and FLAC
+  - APE (Monkey's Audio)
+  - MPC (Musepack)
+  - TTA (True Audio)
+  - WV (WavPack)
+  - DSF/DFF (Direct Stream Digital)
+  - ...
+MOD, IT, S3M, XM, and AU
 - Map your music folders and browse your library in an organized view.
 - Create playlists and manage the play queue interactively.
 - Browse music using folder view when needed.